 I Am Sorry – The Clarendonians (Caltone production)

 Ernest Wilson and Peter Austin formed the Clarendonians in 1965.
-They recorded extensively for Coxsone Dodd before leaving his stable in 1967 and going first to Caltone, where I Am Sorry was recorded, before moving on to record sides for Lesley Kong, Prince Buster and JJ Johnson.
+They recorded extensively for Coxsone Dodd before leaving his stable in 1967 and going first to Caltone, where I Am Sorry was recorded.
+After this they recorded sides for Lesley Kong, Prince Buster and JJ Johnson.

 The departure from Studio One was somewhat acrimonious as was demonstrated in one of their first tunes for Blondel Calnek at Caltone, Bye Bye Bye.
 However this release, issued on the UK Bullet label in 1969, a good year or so after it was first recorded, is not nearly as contentious.
 I Am Sorry tells a familiar tale of heartbreak and regret and is as heartfelt as only the very best Rocksteady can be.